rockettheme/docs/Docs/joomla/templates/myriad/demo.md

 It would be a good idea for organization to name this override something like **Myriad - Home** as it would be used only for the front page of your site.

-#### Assignments

-The next step you will need to take in creating your Template Settings override is to assign the Front Page style to the site's home page.
-Under the **Main Menu** list, you will want to select **Home** in the Menu Assignments tab..

-Doing this will assign the style to the home page.
-This will allow the style to cover all access scenarios that would lead a user to your site's main home page.

-You can find more information about the entire override breakdown for both the front page and our default settings in the demo by visiting the [template style portion][demooverride] of this tutorial.

 Animation
 -----